 Peanuts, legumes and seeds

-Another vitamin that may be linked with erectile dysfunction is vitamin B9, or folic acid — at least, according to some studies.
+Another vitamin that may be linked with erectile dysfunction is vitamin B9, or folic acid.

 Interestingly, low levels of vitamin B9 were also linked to premature ejaculation (PE) — another common male sexual performance issue.

 A newer study from 2020 noted a more direct link between vitamin B9 and sexual health.
 In this study, men with ED showed measurable improvements in erectile function after taking a vitamin B9 supplement on a daily basis for three months.